-Ongoing Cancer Study from Korea
+Cancer Study from Korea

-The ongoing research project that has been studying 1,967 breast cancer patients since 2007 is called the Korean Hereditary Breast Cancer Study (KOHBRA).
+An ongoing research project that has been studying 1,967 breast cancer patients since 2007 is called the Korean Hereditary Breast Cancer Study (KOHBRA).
 The KOHBRA study has confirmed in the past few years that the BRCA1 and BRCA2 gene mutation significantly increases the risk of breast cancer.

 They have found that almost a quarter of breast cancer cases with a family history have the BRCA mutation, and 22 percent of those with bilateral breast cancer have the gene mutation.
 Furthermore, about a third of those patients who contract both breast and ovarian cancer have the genetic mutation.

 Soy Consumption reduces risk of genetic version too

 Previous research has confirmed that increased soy consumption significantly reduces breast cancer.
 But this study aimed to see whether soy consumption would also decrease the risk of breast cancer among carriers of the gene mutation as well.

 The research found that increased soy consumption reduced the risk of breast cancer among BRCA carriers by over 60 percent.
 Furthermore, increased meat consumption doubled the risk of breast cancer among both BRCA carriers and non-BRCA carriers alike.

 “Our study suggests that soy product consumption is associated with lower breast cancer risk and it had an interaction with BRCA mutation.”